openebs-archive/openebs-docs/docs/kb.md

 **Recreate:** cStor volume replica status recreate represents an intermediate state before importing the volume(this can happen only when pool pod got restarted) in case of a non-ephemeral disk.
 If the disk is ephemeral then this status represents volume is going to recreate.

-**NewReplicaDegraded** cStor volume replica is newly created and it make successfull connection with the target pod.
+**NewReplicaDegraded:** cStor volume replica is newly created and it make successful connection with the target pod.

-**ReconstructingNewReplica** cStor volume replica is newly created and it started reconstructing entire data from another healthy replica.
+**ReconstructingNewReplica:** cStor volume replica is newly created and it started reconstructing entire data from another healthy replica.

 <br>